7 Days in Sydney: The Itinerary That Actually Makes Sense

 What is the best time to visit Sydney?

 Autumn (March–May) for reliable mild weather and fewer crowds.
 Spring (September–November) for the jacarandas and warming temperatures.
 August works well for whale watching and quieter beaches.
-Summer (December–February) is busy and hot, but Vivid Sydney in late May to mid-June is one of the better reasons to visit outside peak season.
+Summer (December–February) is busy and hot.
+Vivid Sydney in late May to mid-June is one of the better reasons to visit outside peak season.

 How do I get from Sydney Airport to the city?